Minimally Invasive (non-surgical) Treatments

 The ultrasound imaging often fails to distinguish the two conditions.
 Diagnosis of these conditions is done by ultrasonography and modern imaging techniques like MRI.

 In India most of the patients still depend on their family doctors & consulting gynecologist for their complete medical information.
-And many women unfortunately have to undergo hysterectomy (surgical removal of uterus) thinking that no other treatment is available for their uterine problem even if they are young without knowing the complication of these major surgeries.
+And many women unfortunately have to undergo hysterectomy (surgical removal of uterus) thinking that no other treatment is available for their uterine problem even if they are young without knowing the complications of these major surgeries.
 While in USA & Europe, people now go through internet for getting best information & hence can chose the best possible treatment options.

-Till now the only treatment available for adenomyosis was medication, which if did not help, then patients were forced to undergo surgical removal of uterus (hysterectomy) but these are the major surgeries with height rate of complications like recurrence, sudden menopause, obesity, emotional trauma and loss of libido.
+Till now the only treatment available for adenomyosis was medication, which if did not help, then patients were forced to undergo surgical removal of uterus (hysterectomy) but these are the major surgeries with high rate of complications like recurrence, sudden menopause, obesity, emotional trauma and loss of libido.

 But now a very effective, easier then abortion & patient-friendly non-surgical technique called “Uterine Artery Embolization” is available that requires only 12-24 hrs hospitalization, no risk of anesthesia, no surgical scar on abdomen, short recovery than from hysterectomy or even laparoscopic surgery, all fibroids & adenomyosis are treated at one sitting, no blood loss or risk of blood transfusion, resolution of heavy bleeding in majority, within 24 hours.
 Not only this, even uterus will remains in the same position.
-Emotionally, financially and physically , embolization has an overall advantage over laparoscopic surgery.
+Emotionally, financially and physically , embolization has an overall advantage over laparoscopic/ Abdominal surgery.
 Uterine artery embolization treatment is easier then simple abortion technique and worth trying if women want to save the uterus and to avoid major surgery like hysterectomy.

 4) Opening of blocked Fallopian Tubes